 Care For Your Everyday Health Needs

-PATIENTS WHO REGULARLY VISIT A FAMILY DOCTOR ARE HEALTHIER AND LIVE LONGER.There are 41 Primary Care Networks operating throughout Alberta with more than 3,800 family physicians, and more than 1,100 other health practitioners.
+There are 41 Primary Care Networks operating throughout Alberta with more than 3,800 family physicians, and more than 1,400 other health practitioners.
 Primary Care Networks are created through an agreement between physicians and Alberta Health Services.
 These PCNs bring local physicians and other health care professionals together to provide comprehensive patient care to Albertans, through solutions to meet the needs of the local community and their health issues.

 Improving Primary Care Networks (PCN) governance and Albertans’ access to team-based primary health care will help provide Albertans more community-based health care closer to home.
 Through this vision, Albertans’ health and well-being will be improved by an integrated health system that involves planning and structuring the way we deliver health care to people and their communities.
 For more information go: Primary Care Networks Governance